AALKANEE/tictactoe/README.md

 - The computer plays strategically by blocking the player and prioritizing winning moves.
 - The game board updates dynamically after each move.

-## License
-This project is open-source and available for use under the MIT License.

-Enjoy playing Tic-Tac-Toe! 🎮